If you’re shopping for uninterruptible power supplies (UPS), but aren’t quite sure what you’re looking for…

 Uninterruptible Power Supplies vs Power Conditioners

-So let’s clear things up now by defining both:
+So let’s clear things up now, and define both:

-- An Uninterruptible Power Supply (UPS) – is a device with a backup battery that provides several minutes of power in the event of a blackout.
-Typically they are used with computers, to protect sensitive data by allowing enough time for proper shutdown.
+- Uninterruptible Power Supplies – contain a backup battery that provides several minutes of power in the event of a blackout, and are typically used with computers to protect sensitive data by allowing enough time for proper shutdown.

-So if a power conditioner is what you really need, check out this post instead:
+If a power conditioner is what you actually need, check out this post instead:

 Otherwise, let’s continue…